AmbientRun/Ambient/docs/src/reference/models.md

 set_component(left_foot, rotation(), Quat::from_rotation_x(0.3));
 ```

-This will only work on the client side as the skeleton is currently on loaded client-side.
+This will only work on the client side as the skeleton is currently only loaded client-side.